They hypocrisy of Gay Marriage and why government should get out of the marriage business.

 Why it is not OK to discriminate against gays but it is fine to discriminate against singles, polygamous, unmarried couples or any other of the infinite possible forms of interpersonal relationships?

-When 'strong artificial intelligence' becomes a reality (hah!), will we have another movement for 'AI marriage'?
+When ‘strong artificial intelligence’ becomes a reality (hah!), will we need to have another movement for ‘AI marriage’?

 What is 'marriage' anyway?

-Marriage is a cultural and religious tradition, but traditions exist to be changed and adapt to new times, and in any modern secular society no religion can claim any authority over anyone other than its willful followers.
+Marriage is a cultural and religious tradition, but traditions exist to be changed and adapt to new times, and in any modern secular society no religion can claim any authority over anyone other than its willful (and I might add ‘delusional’) followers.

 So why should government ever dictate the meaning and rules that should govern a tradition?
-Why should government endorse a particular form of this tradition?
+Why should government endorse a particular form of this (rather barbaric) tradition?

 There is no justification for the word 'marriage' to be part of any law.
 And if so inclined, it should be up to the involved parties to come up with a contractual agreement that fits their wishes.

-Not only this, but any involvement of government in trying to define 'marriage' would be go directly against the basic principles of separation of church and state, and by eroding that separation advocates for 'gay marriage' are basically conceding that their religious opponents are right and that religion and politics should be allowed to mix.
+Not only this, but any involvement of government in trying to define ‘marriage’ would go directly against the basic principles of separation of church and state, and by eroding that separation advocates of ‘gay marriage’ are basically conceding that their religious opponents are correct and that religion and politics should be allowed to mix.

 Religious followers should also oppose governments being involved in defining marriage, some day their particular religious group wont be in control of government and they will have to accept a new definition they don't agree with (as is happening right now in places that start to recognize gay marriages).

 If you are a religious person, why do you need a government law that dictates what marriage means for you?
-If you really believe, shouldn't you follow your religious laws anyway?
-Let your religion decide what marriage means, and if you disagree nothing keeps you from switching religions or even creating your own (or just doing away with the whole archaic concept of religion).
+If you really believe, shouldn’t you follow your religious laws anyway?
+Let your religion decide what marriage means, and if you disagree nothing keeps you from switching religions or even creating your own (or, God forbid! just do away with the whole archaic and backwards concept of religion).

 But, think of the children!

-Amusingly enough, a rather common argument I often hear in defense of 'marriage' is that it somehow helps protect children (exactly how nobody has explained to me).
+Amusingly enough, a rather common argument often heard in defense of ‘marriage’ is that somehow it helps protect children (exactly how nobody has explained).
 Nevermind that in modern societies most children have either unmarried parents or divorced parents.

-Even somehow it was true that marriage has some benefit for children, why should children of couples that decided to get married get special treatment?
+Even if somehow it was true that marriage has some benefit for children, why should children of couples that decided to get married get special treatment?
 What about children of unmarried parents?
-Or of single parents? or orphans? or adoptive children?
+Parents that (like this humble writter) find the concept of ‘marriage’ repulsive?
+Or of single parents? or orphans?
+Or adoptive children?
+Why should all of them be discriminated against?

 Specially given that children have no saying on the married status of their parents it seems extremely unfair to endow some of them with some (supposed) benefits and not others.

-Whatever legal benefits marriage provides for children they should apply to all children.
+Whatever legal alleged benefits marriage provides for children they should apply to all children.

 Conclusion